Exploring Freeze-out and Freeze-in Dark Matter via Effective Froggatt-Nielsen Theory: Direct detection

 Although the box contribution suffers from an extra loop factor compared to the tree level one, we find the spin-independent amplitudes mediated by the scalar and the box diagram have the same parametric suppression as

-where both $g_{DM}$ and $g_+^f$ are suppressed by one power of $v_\phi$, and $m_s = 2 \sqrt{\lambda_\phi} \, v_\phi$.
-Consequently, spin-independent amplitudes are suppressed by $v_\phi^4$, compare with $v_\phi^2$ for the spin-dependent amplitudes which we will see in the next section.
+where $f=u,\,d$ and $i,\,j = 1,\,2,\,3$, and $m_s = 2 \sqrt{\lambda_\phi} \, v_\phi$.
+The couplings $g_{DM}$ and $g_+^f$ are suppressed by one power of $v_\phi$.
+Consequently, both spin-independent amplitudes are suppressed by $v_\phi^4$, compared with $v_\phi^2$ for the spin-dependent amplitudes, which we will see in the next section.
 Moreover, spin-independent scatterings do not suffer from momentum suppression.
-On the contrary, due to the coherent cross section, an enhancement proportional to the square of the atomic mass $A^2$ further increases the sensitivity of spin-independent direct detection experiments. \\
+In contrast, due to the coherent cross section, an enhancement proportional to the square of the atomic mass $A^2$ further increases the sensitivity of spin-independent direct detection experiments.

-We first calculate the tree-level scalar-mediated scattering.
-In the non-relativistic approximation, it can be described by an effective operator as
+In principle, one should combine the tree-level scattering and the box diagram together to calculate the total cross section.
+However, as we shall see below, they depend on different masses and are subject to different experimental constraints.
+To better understand these features with the underlying physics, we calculate them separately. \\ \\ \textbf{Tree-level scalar-mediated scattering:} In the non-relativistic approximation, it can be described by an effective operator as